michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 For any absence, it is the student’s responsibility to inquire with classmates for notes, make up any exercises completed in class, and to complete impending assignments.

+ZOOM

+This course will be delivered online using Zoom.
+If no one in class objects, meetings will be recorded so that students can review material at their leisure.

+During meetings, I expect your cameras to be turned on.
+Your facial expressions are important feedback for me to know whether you are understanding the material.
+Furthermore, sharing our faces is a sign of mutual respect.
+If there are extenuating circumstances that prevent you from turning on your camera, you must state your reason to me in an email in advance, and receive an acknowledgment from me.

+Students who leave their cameras off without permission will be marked as absent.

 SPRING SHOWCASE